Update April 2024

 SLA key points

-• SLA batteries can’t lose energy by venting gas.
+The key things about sealed lead-acid batteries are:• SLA batteries can’t lose energy by venting gas.

 • SLA batteries (especially gel batteries) can easily be damaged if they are charged at too high a voltage, so they need strict control of charging voltage by their regulator.